 If you purchase a new device, it’s a pain to have to download all your favourite apps one-at-a-time to your new device and also reconfigure all of your settings.

-But you, being the smart person you are, has your iPhone data backed up.
+But you, being the smart person you are, have your iPhone data backed up.
 This makes it easy to automatically restore apps and settings to a new device!

 Below are instructions on how to restore your backed up data to any compatible device.